architecture281/water-world-atmospec/README.md

 # Water World Atmospheric Spectroscopy

-*This work was completed by Marcus King as a high school senior year research project, under the mentorship of Dr. Schaefer from Stanford's Planetary Modeling Group.*
+*This work was completed by Marcus King as a high school senior year research project, under the mentorship of Dr. Schaefer from Stanford's Planetary Modeling Group.
+This project was also presented at the National Junior Science and Humanities Symposium (NJSHS) as well as the International Science and Engineering Fair, linked [here](https://isef.net/project/phys047-identification-of-water-world-exoplanet-tracers).*
 ## Project Summary
 Recent discoveries like GJ 9827 d's water-rich atmosphere [(Piaulet-Ghorayeb et al., 2024)](https://ui.adsabs.harvard.edu/abs/2024ApJ...974L..10P/abstract) have brought to light an understudies class of exoplanets—water worlds.
 The discover of water in this exoplanet atmosphere simultaneously showed current capabilities while demonstrating a need to understand this type of planet better, as many similar discoveries are soon likely.
 Our current understanding of these water-worlds is limited by models due to the lack of reliable observations, and this study confronts this problem by developing high-resolution models of these water world atmospheres, their associated spectra, and the implications of this data with regard to exoplanet observations through the identification of tracers.